 Scaling and Root Planing

-While there are a wide variety of procedures available to treat periodontal disease, our practice aims to give patients a healthy smile with the least invasive and most budget-friendly method possible.
+While there are a wide variety of procedures available to treat periodontal disease, we try to give patients a healthy smile with the least invasive method possible.

-Scaling and root planing is a non-surgical treatment method that is best thought of as a deep cleaning.
-During this procedure, plaque is removed from the gum line, along with dentin that could be invested with bacterial colonies.
+Scaling and root planing is a non-surgical treatment method that is sometimes thought of as a deep cleaning.

-After scaling the root planing procedure is performed.
 This procedure smooths the surface of a tooth so that bacteria cannot grow in the future.
-Once this procedure is complete, an antibiotic is typically given to patients to prevent additional growth.

 Frequently Asked Questions